-Desition of Enumerator Dy the nedestrian second (Dhots graph 1) Position of Enumerator By the pedestrian access (Photograph 1).
+Desition of Enumerator Du the first nodestrian seeses (Dhotograph 1) Position of Enumerator By the first pedestrian access (Photograph 1).
 Head Count (Outbound) Record all people walking out of the site at this access as an outbound head count.
 This head count should be used to factor up the outbound interview sample at this access to 100%.
 Cycles Count Record all pedal cycles exiting the site at this access.
 Scooters Count Record all scooters exiting the site at this access.
-All Mode Interviews (Inbound) All people that walk into the site at this access should be asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)? • Vehicle • Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
-The following question will then need to be asked: "Have you parked, or were you dropped off?"
+All Mode Interviews All people that walk into the site at this access should be (Inbound) asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
+Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications